isomerpages/moe-ahmadibrahimsec/pages/Enhanced Music Programme (EMP).md

 <p><strong>Wong Xin Hui Rachael</strong>.
 Class of 2020, NBSS.
 NAFA Foundation
 Programme (Music)</p>
 <p><strong>Lawrence Gabriel Angel.
 Class of 2021</strong>.
 NAFA (Music)</p>
-<p>Talent Development</p>
+<p><strong><u>Talent Development</u></strong>
-<p>At AISS, we believe that every student should have an equal opportunity
+<br>At AISS, we believe that every student should have an equal opportunity
 to develop their talents.
-We do talent identification and development through the General Music Programme as well as via the school’s AESPIRE concerts, and provide training and performance opportunities for anything from beatboxing to pen-tapping!</p>
+We do talent identification and development through the Lower Secondary Music Programme as well as via the school’s AESPIRE concerts, and provide training and performance opportunities for anything from beatboxing to pen-tapping!</p>
 <p><strong>Nur Amirah Bte Rohaizad</strong>.
 Class of 2019.
 Represented Singapore
 at the Tokyo Child Aid Concert in Japan in 2018.</p>
 <p><strong>Kalaivani D/O Regupathy</strong>.
 Class of 2019.
 Represented Singapore